Slangrivier, a brief history

 As the building restoration neared completion, a search was made for the appropriate Cape Dutch furniture with which to furnish the house.
 Finally, after exploring many avenues, a property was found in Graaff Reinet crammed with Voortrekker furniture, all of which probably originated in and around CapeTown at the time the homestead was built.

 This magnificent property is situated on the slopes of the Groenberg Mountain and enjoys a distinctly different climate to the surrounding region, resulting in a unique terroir.
 Groenberg is so named because its unique location stands in lush contrast to the area.
-Vineyards are planted on the slopes of Groenberg which lends diversity to the different cultivars.
-Also, the rainfall is higher, the soil richer, and the summer temperatures more moderate.
-This provides the special micro-climate in which we grow our grapes.
-Temperatures are low enough to allow the vineyards to rest well storing resources for the growth phase beginning in Spring.
-The vines are planted in a variety of Oakleaf soils which, together with these cool elevated peaks, enable us to select the most suitable terroir for each cultivar.
+Vineyards are planted on the slopes of Groenberg which lends diversity to the different varietals.
+With the higher rainfall, rich soils and moderate summer temperatures, a special micro-climate is created in which we grow our grapes.
+The vines are planted in a variety of Oakleaf soils which, together with the cool elevated peaks, enable us to select the most suitable terroir for each varietal.

-The farm is 294 hectares, with substantial established plantings of noble cultivars such as Cabernet Sauvignon, Ruby Cabernet, Shiraz, Merlot, Chardonnay and Sauvignon Blanc.
-The vineyards are situated on the slopes of the Groenberg, over 500m high where temperatures are very much cooler.
+The farm covers 294 hectares of which 100 hectares are planetd with noble varietals such as Cabernet Sauvignon, Shiraz, Merlot, Pinotage, Chardonnay and Sauvignon Blanc.
+The vineyards are situated on the slopes of Groenberg, over 500m high, where temperatures are very much cooler.
+The vineyards are in the capable hands of experienced farm manager Rudolf Jansen van Vuuren.

 When the new owners took occupation, the existing cellar was completely overhauled, parts being rebuilt, others simply restored.
-With new state-of-the-art equipment, a perfect synergy was created between wine making tradition and the most modern technology.
-Hennie Huskisson, winemaker with International experience (Chateau Margaux) and local experience at Fairview and well-known Nederburg, is solely responsible for the production of Linton Park wines.
-Hennie also scooped the SA Young Winemaker award in Canada during 2003.
+With new state-of-the-art equipment, a perfect synergy was created between wine making tradition and modern technology.
+The winemaking team consists of Cellarmaster Hennie Huskisson, winemaker with International (Chateau Margaux) and local experience (Fairview, Nederburg) and switched-on winemaker JG Auret, previously from Boland Cellar.